MSU Billings Catalog

 Ms. Eileen Wright, Director

 Friendly and helpful staff guide students in finding books, journal articles, websites, and other resources they need for classes.
-Assistance is available by chat, email, phone, and in-person at the 2nd floor Ask Here Desk.
+Assistance is available by email, phone, and in-person at the 2nd floor Ask Here Desk.
 Individual research consultations can be scheduled with a librarian by contacting the Ask Here Desk.

 Copyright Warning